Kilometre: Pronunciation

 There are two common pronunciations for the word.

-The first pronunciation follows a pattern in English whereby metric units are pronounced with the stress on the first syllable (as in kilogram, kilojoule and kilohertz) and the pronunciation of the actual base unit does not change irrespective of the prefix (as in centimetre, millimetre, nanometre and so on).
+The first pronunciation follows a pattern in English whereby SI units are pronounced with the stress on the first syllable (as in kilogram, kilojoule and kilohertz) and the pronunciation of the actual base unit does not change irrespective of the prefix (as in centimetre, millimetre, nanometre and so on).
 It is generally preferred by the British Broadcasting Corporation (BBC), the Canadian Broadcasting Corporation (CBC), and the Australian Broadcasting Corporation (ABC).

-Many other users, particularly in countries where the metric system is not widely used, use the second pronunciation with stress on the second syllable.
-The second pronunciation follows the stress pattern used for the names of measuring instruments (such as micrometer, barometer, thermometer, tachometer and speedometer).
-The contrast is even more obvious in countries which use the Commonwealth spelling rather than American spelling of the word metre.
-This pronunciation is irregular because this makes the kilometre the only SI unit in which the stress is on the second syllable.
+Many other users, particularly in countries where SI (the metric system) is not widely used, use the second pronunciation with stress on the second syllable.
+The second pronunciation follows the stress pattern used for the names of measuring instruments (such as micrometer, barometer, thermometer, tachometer, and speedometer).
+The contrast is even more obvious in countries that use the American spelling of the word metre.
+This pronunciation is irregular because it makes the kilometre the only SI unit with the stress on the second syllable.

-When Australia introduced the metric system in 1975, the first pronunciation was declared official by the government's Metric Conversion Board.
+After Australia introduced the metric system in 1970, the first pronunciation was declared official by the government's Metric Conversion Board.
 However, the Australian prime minister at the time, Gough Whitlam, insisted that the second pronunciation was the correct one because of the Greek origins of the two parts of the word.